decentralized-identity/jwt-vc-presentation-profile/spec/spec.md

 The JWT VC Presentation Profile defines a standardized way to interoperably exchange [[ref:Verifiable Credentials]] (VCs) between digital [[ref: Wallets]] and credential [[ref: Verifiers]].

 This document is not a specification, but a **profile**.
 It outlines existing specifications required for implementations to interoperate among each other.
-It also clarifies mandatory to implement features for the optionalities allowed in the referenced specifications.
+It also clarifies mandatory to implement features for the optionalities mentioned in the referenced specifications.

-Currently, there are many published specifications for exchanging VCs between [[ref:Wallets]] and [[ref:Verifiers]].
-The Wallet and Verifier providers have to choose which standards to operate under and hope that the external parties they wish to exchange VCs with support those same standards.
-Specifications tend to be very broad, flexible, and un-opinionated.
-This is an advantage when building use cases and providing optionality to the implementers.
-But, in the case of exchanging VCs, it can cause misalignment.
-The more optionality in the specification, the more complex and expensive it becomes to deliver code, maintain a solution, and verify a VC.
-All of this complexity decreases the liklihood of successful interop.

-The JWT VC Presentation Profile, once adopted by providers, enables the seamless verification of VCs.
-It is based on [[ref: OpenID4VP]] which leverages the existing infrastructure and security of [[ref: Open ID Connect (OIDC)]] and OAuth 2.0 and reduces implementation cost for existing OIDC Relying Parties to become VC verifiers.
-The profile relies on [[ref: Presentation Exchange]] for the presentation of VCs, [[ref:Well Known DIDs]] for trust establishment, and [[ref:Status List 2021]] for revocation of VCs.
+The profile uses OpenID for Verifiable Presentations ([[ref: OpenID4VP ID1]]) as the base protocol for the request and verification of JWT VCs encapsultaed in [[ref:Verifiable Presentations]].
+A full list of the open standards used in this profile can be found in [Overview of the Open Standards Requirements](#overview-of-the-open-standards-requirements).

 ### Audience